Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

 The last point does not seem to have been discussed in the literature, in spite of its importance to the formal immersion argument.\footnote{Or other explicit methods to determine the rational points such as the Chabauty--Kim method \cite{BDMTV21}.}

 More precisely, our results are the following.\\

-\mytheo[general-representability]{Let $G$ be a finite locally free commutative group scheme over a ring $R$ and $N,m \geq 1$ be integers with $N \geq 3$.
-The functor mapping a $R$-scheme $S$ to the collection of isomorphism classes of triples $(F,C,i)$, where \begin{itemize}[noitemsep,label= $\bullet$] \item $F/S$ is an elliptic curve, \item $i: G_S \rar F[N]$ is an isomorphism of group schemes, \item $C$ is a subgroup scheme of $F$, locally free over $S$ of degree $m$ and cyclic\footnote{in the sense of \cite[Chapter 3.4]{KM}, that is: there is a family $(T_i)_i$ of flat finitely presented $S$-schemes such that $\coprod_i{T_i} \rar S$ is surjective and for each $i$, there is a section $\sigma_i$ of $F_{T_i}/T_i$ such that $C_{T_i}$ is equal to $\sum_{s=0}^{m-1}{[s\sigma_i]}$ as Cartier divisors on $F_{T_i}$}, \end{itemize} is representable by a finitely presented $R$-scheme $Y_G(N,\Gamma_0(m))$.
+\mytheo[general-representability]{(See Propositions \ref{PG-representable-when-good} and Corollary \ref{general-smoothness-equivalence}) Let $G$ be a finite locally free commutative group scheme over a ring $R$ and $N \geq 3$ be an integer.
+The functor sending a $R$-scheme $S$ to the collection of $S$-isomorphism classes of couples $(F,i)$, where \begin{itemize}[noitemsep,label= $\bullet$] \item $F/S$ is an elliptic curve, \item $i: G_S \rar F[N]$ is an isomorphism of group schemes, \end{itemize} is representable by an affine $R$-scheme $Y_G(N)$ of finite presentation.